breadcrumble/PokemonApp/README.md

 Note: If you download and run this app, it only works on Firefox, not Google Chrome.
 When deployed it works on both browsers: http://breadcrumble.github.io/PokemonApp/

+13/7/2015: Version 1.0 is up.
+Only front-end functionality.
+No persistence and no backend.
+From Version 1.0-v2.0 I will be working on the backend functionality.

+---
+Frameworks used:
+Bootstrap, AngularJS, and a bit of UnderscoreJS.